-Comments and Concerns in Opposition to HB 1544, H.D.
-1, Relating to State Water Code Penalties (Adds a minimum penalty and amends the maximum penalty per violation of the State Water Code, expands the types of potential violations of the State Water Code, and makes each day that a violation exists or continues to exist a separate offense.
-Requires the Commission on Water Resource Management [Commission] to consider certain factors when imposing penalties.
-Makes the setting, charging, and collecting of administrative fines by the Commission on Water Resource Management mandatory, rather than discretionary.
-Effective 7/1/3000.)
+Comments and Concerns in Opposition to SB 2658, Relating to State Water Code Penalties (Adds a minimum penalty of \$50 and a maximum penalty of \$60,000 per violation of the State Water Code and makes each day that a violation exists or continues to exist a separate offense.
+Requires the Commission on Water Resource Management [Commission] to determine the amount of the penalty based on the circumstances of the violation.)

-Tuesday, February 13, 2024, 2:00 p.m.; State Capitol, Conference Room 325, Via Videoconference
+Friday, February 9, 2024, 1:10 p.m.; State Capitol, Conference Room 229 & Videoconference